GDPR Compliance

 Understands the business impact of personal data breach and have a contingency plan

-Implement technical and organisational measures to integrate data protection into your processing activities
+Implement technical and organizational measures to integrate data protection into your processing activities

 Provide data protection awareness training to all your employees